Climate movement: Legal action

 In some countries, those affected by climate change may be able to sue major greenhouse gas emitters.
 Litigation has been attempted by entire countries and peoples, such as Palau and the Inuit, as well as non-governmental organizations such as the Sierra Club.
 Investor-owned coal, oil, and gas corporations could be legally and morally liable for climate-related human rights violations.
 Litigations are often carried out via collective pooling of effort and resources such as via organizations like Greenpeace, which sued a Polish coal utility and a German car manufacturer.

 Proving that some weather events are due specifically to global warming is now possible, and methodologies have been developed to show the increased risk of other events caused by global warming.

 For a legal action for negligence (or similar) to succeed, "Plaintiffs ... must show that, more probably than not, their individual injuries were caused by the risk factor in question, as opposed to any other cause.
 This has sometimes been translated to a requirement of a relative risk of at least two."
 Another route (though with little legal bite) is the World Heritage Convention, if it can be shown that climate change is affecting World Heritage Sites like Mount Everest.

-Of countries
+Of countries' governments

 Besides countries suing one another, there are also cases where people in a country have taken legal steps against their own government.

 In the Netherlands and Belgium, organisations such as the foundation Urgenda and the Klimaatzaak in Belgium have also sued their governments as they believe their governments are not meeting the emission reductions they agreed to.
 Urgenda have already won their case against the Dutch government.

 In 2021, Germany's supreme constitutional court ruled that the government's climate protection measures are insufficient to protect future generations and that the government had until the end of 2022 to improve its Climate Protection Act.

+Held v.
+Montana was the first constitutional law climate lawsuit to go to trial in the United States, on June 12, 2023.
+The case was filed in March 2020 by sixteen youth residents of Montana, then aged 2 through 18, who argued that the state's support of the fossil fuel industry had worsened the effects of climate change on their lives, thus denying their right to a "clean and healthful environment in Montana for present and future generations":Art.
+IX, § 1 as required by the Constitution of Montana.
+On August 14, 2023, the trial court judge ruled in the youth plaintiffs' favor, though the state indicated it would appeal the decision.
+Montana's Supreme Court heard oral arguments on July 10, 2024, its seven justices taking the case under advisement.
+On December 18, 2024, the Montana Supreme Court upheld the county court ruling.